petrkol/REST-API-for-dbs/README.md

 * `/v1/columns` - return list of columns for each table
 * `/v1/statistics` - return simple statistics for each column (max, min, avg, median)
 * `/v1/tableStatistics` - return simple statistics for each table about num of columns and num of records.

+#### TODO

+The code could use more TLC mainly the code around the use od MySQL could be packaged into an object.